Adjective Phrase

 girl point on notes

-What is an Adjective Phrase?
+What is an adjective phrase?

 The adjective phrase can be used in a variety of ways.
 For example, it can be used to describe a noun or pronoun, to compare two things, or to give an opinion about something.
-Adjective phrases can also be used to provide more information about a person, place, thing, or idea.
+They can also be used to provide more information about a person, place, thing, or idea.

 Below are some examples of adjective phrases and how they are used in sentences.
 All adjective phrases are in bold.